cslarsen/dna-traits/README.md

   * Only 23andMe files are currently supported

-  * Parsing is extremely fast: It takes only 0.3 to 0.5 seconds (on *my* machine, at least) to fully parse a 23andMe text file and build up a hash table in memory, or about 80 Mb/s.
+  * Parsing is extremely fast: It takes only 19 ms (on *my* machine, at least) to fully parse a 23andMe text file and build up a hash table in memory, or about 140 Mb/s which corresponds to 70% of max read speed on my system.
 In fact, it's fast enough that I won't bother saving the hash table in a binary format, as originally intended.

   * Rules and phenotype criteria from SNPedia must be hard-coded in C++.
     Later on, it would be nice to put these in some form of interpreted text